tidepool-org/handbook/Onboarding Documents/Welcome to Tidepool.md

 Here are suggestions for what you may want to accomplish on your first day:
 * If you are developer, you'll probably want to make sure you can build and run our app locally.
-* If you are a designer, you'll probably want to ready through our style guide and pick up a small design task.
+* If you are a designer, you'll probably want to read through our style guide and pick up a small design task.
 * If you are a support person, you should read through incoming tickets, and maybe even reply to one!

 You'll be assigned a first-day buddy, so if you have any questions, please don't hesitate to ask!
 No matter what, make sure you introduce yourself to the entire team, and be sure to show up to our daily standup meeting.
 Your buddy will help make sure it's on your calendar.